ProxioDev/ValioBungee/README.md

 }
 ```
+## Getting the latest commits to your code
 If you want to use the latest commits without waiting for releases.
 first, install it to your maven local repo
 ```